-(1) The Model Rules of Procedure of the Attorney General under the Administrative Procedures Act in effect on January 15, 2004, and all amendments thereto are hereby adopted by reference as the rules of the State Board of Nursing.
+(1) The Model Rules for Contested Cases of the Attorney General under the Administrative Procedures Act in effect on January 1, 2006, and all amendments thereto are hereby adopted by reference as the rules of the State Board of Nursing.
 These rules shall be controlling except as otherwise required by statute or rule.